katspaugh/wavesurfer.js/README.md

 ### FAQ

 * **Q**: Does wavesurfer support large files?
-* **A**: Since wavesurfer decodes audio entirely in the browser, large files may fail to decode due to memory constrains.
+* **A**: Since wavesurfer decodes audio entirely in the browser, large files may fail to decode due to memory constraints.
 We recommend using pre-decoded peaks for large files (see [this example](https://wavesurfer-js.org/examples/#predecoded.js)).
 You can use a tool like [bbc/audiowaveform](https://github.com/bbc/audiowaveform) to generate peaks.

 ## Development